The ABCDEFG of Little Strings: Introduction

 Our second result is the classification of these D5 brane defects, in terms of what we define as polarized and unpolarized sets of coweights of $\fg$.
-The polarized defects have a direct interpretation in terms of parabolic subalgebras of $\fg$, while the unpolarized ones do not.
-Our results have implications in the context of the above-mentioned triality: the coweights defining the defects become ``quantized" and appear explicitly in the evaluation of the 3d partition function and $q$-deformed conformal block.
-In particular, the quantization of coweights becomes a crucial ingredient in the analysis of unpolarized defects, and naturally leads us to consider never-studied 3d quiver gauge theories.
-Defects engineered from null coweights are such examples.\\
+The polarized defects have a direct interpretation in terms of parabolic subalgebras of $\fg$, while the unpolarized ones do not.\\

-Furthermore, we identify the defects in the CFT limit, after taking the string mass $m_s$ to infinity.
-It is well known today that codimension 2 defects of the 6d (2,0) CFT are classified by nilpotent orbits \cite{Chacaltana:2012zy,Chacaltana:2010ks,Chacaltana:2011ze,Chacaltana:2013oka,Chacaltana:2014jba,Chacaltana:2015bna,Chacaltana:2016shw,Chacaltana:2012ch}.
-Here, we show that all nilpotent orbits of $\fg$ are realized as the $m_s$ to infinity limit of the Coulomb branch of some 5d quiver gauge theory living on D5 branes.
-Furthermore, the coweight data of the D5 branes defining those quivers encodes the Bala--Carter labeling of the nilpotent orbits in the CFT limit.
-Following \cite{Haouzi:2016}, we also point out that the 5d defect quivers are related to so-called weighted Dynkin diagrams of $\fg$.\\
+Finally, we characterize the defects in the CFT limit, after taking the string mass $m_s$ to infinity.
+It is well known today that codimension 2 defects of the 6d $(2,0)$ CFT are classified by nilpotent orbits \cite{Chacaltana:2012zy,Chacaltana:2010ks,Chacaltana:2011ze,Chacaltana:2013oka,Chacaltana:2014jba,Chacaltana:2015bna,Chacaltana:2016shw,Chacaltana:2012ch}.
+Here, we conjecture that in the $m_s\rightarrow\infty$ limit, the Coulomb branch of a 5d $\fg$-type quiver gauge theory living on D5 branes flows to a nilpotent orbit of $\fg$.
+Furthermore, the coweight data of the D5 branes defining those quivers encodes the Bala--Carter labeling of a nilpotent orbit in the CFT limit.\\

 Let us mention that the results of this paper are relevant to a correspondence known as geometric Langlands, which aims to prove an equivalence between specific categories associated to a connected complex Lie group and its Langlands dual.
 This duality can be phrased in the context of two-dimensional conformal field theories on a Riemann surface: on one side, one considers the center of the affine Kac-Moody algebra $\widehat{{^L \fg}}$ at level $^L k = - ^L h^{\vee}$; on the other side, one considers the classical $W$-algebra ${\cal W}_{\infty}(\fg)$.
-Recently, a two-parameter deformation of the geometric Langlands correspondence has been proposed \cite{Aganagic:2017smx}: the first side of the duality becomes the quantum affine algebra ${\cal U}_\hbar(\widehat{^L \fg})$, a quantum deformation by the parameter $\hbar$ of the universal enveloping algebra of $\widehat{^L \fg}$.
+Recently, a two-parameter deformation of the geometric Langlands correspondence has been proposed \cite{Aganagic:2017smx}: the first side of the duality becomes the quantum affine algebra $U_{\hbar}(\widehat{^L \fg})$, a quantum deformation by the parameter $\hbar$ of the universal enveloping algebra of $\widehat{^L \fg}$.
 The other side becomes the $W$-algebra ${\cal W}_{q,t}(\fg)$ mentioned above: